 Simulator Limitations

-SourceBoost IDE was designed to be independant from toolsuites it uses as much as possible.
-Each such toolsuite consists of a DLL with well defined API.
-Though this API is not publicly available we are open for cooperation should you decide to integrate your toolsuite into SourceBoost IDE.
+SourceBoost IDE was designed to be independent from the toolsuites it uses as much as possible.
+Each such toolsuite consists of a DLL with a well defined API.
+Though this API is not publicly available, we are open for cooperation should you decide to integrate your toolsuite into SourceBoost IDE.

-In the SourceBoost IDE package the ide, debugger and simulator are logically and physically separated and communicate with each other trough well defined API.
-Such separation makes the whole system extremly flexible for future extensions.
-For example adding ICD support to SourceBoost IDE will require replacing of the simulator DLL with another DLL that implements simulator API from one side and talks to ICD hardware from another while neither ide nor debugger need any changes.
-Another example may be integration of gnu toolchain (gcc, gdb etc.) into SourceBoost IDE.
-This will require replacing the debugger DLL with a DLL that talks to gdb and writing a toolsuite DLL that will manage gcc compiler.
-Though these APIs are not publicly available we are open for cooperation should you decide to integrate your tools into SourceBoost IDE.
+In the SourceBoost IDE package the ide, debugger, and simulator are logically and physically separated and communicate with each other through well defined APIs.
+Such separation makes the whole system extremely flexible for future extensions.
+For example, adding ICD support to SourceBoost IDE will only require replacing the simulator DLL with another DLL that implements simulator API from one side and talks to ICD hardware from another; the ide and debugger would be unchanged.
+Another example is the integration of the gnu toolchain (gcc, gdb, etc.) into SourceBoost IDE.
+This will require replacing the debugger DLL with a DLL that talks to gdb and writing a toolsuite DLL that will manage the gcc compiler.
+Though these APIs are not publicly available, we are open for cooperation should you decide to integrate your tools into SourceBoost IDE.

-SourceBoost IDE installation includes a sample project for PICC Lite compiler.
+The SourceBoost IDE installation includes a sample project for

-and navigate to the directory where SourceBoost IDE is installed and than to its Samples\Picc.Lite sub-directory:
+and navigate to the directory where SourceBoost IDE is installed and then to its Samples\Picc.Lite sub-directory:

 .